Yi Zhang 张祎

 news

-Dec 9, 2024 A new paper led by Heng Quan, third-year graduate student of Princeton University, is published in Journal of Climate.
+Dec 9, 2024 A new paper led by Heng Quan, third-year graduate student of Princeton University, is published in Journal of Atmospheric Sciences.
 In this paper, Heng made a convincing case for weaker horizontal temperature gradients in a warmer climate, extending our fundamental understanding for tropical atmospheric dynamics that is based on the weak-temperature-gradient approximation.

 Nov 5, 2024 A new perspective piece led by Dr. Mike Byrne from the University of St Andrews, discussing the use of theory and idealized modeling to advance land-climate science, has been published.
 Read the article here.